 Hoka designed these recovery sandals with foot health in mind and these have earned the seal of acceptance for the American Podiatric Medical Association.

-My only complaint after wearing these shoes for over a year is that my foot tends to get an irritation if I am walking in these shoes for an extended amount of time (multiple miles).
+My only complaint after wearing these Hoka recovery sandals for over a year is that my foot tends to get an irritation if I am walking in these shoes for an extended amount of time (multiple miles).
 The rubber rubs against the top of my foot in creates an irritation.

 With that said – recovery shoes in general are not designed for walking super long distances and instead are meant to be worn around the house.